 Sharpe Ratio

-Sharpe Ratio is a measure of the risk-adjusted return of an investment.
+Sharpe Ratio is a measure of risk-adjusted return.
 It is desirable to have a high Sharpe Ratio, as this indicates more return for a given amount of risk.
+Sharpe Ratios can be calculated for any investment, symbol, asset type, investment goal, sector, investment type, currency, or sub-portfolio.

 Calculation Details:

-The returns for the investment over the complete comparison period are calculated.
-If the comparison period is 5 years, there are 60 monthly returns calculated.
+When calculating the Sharpe Ratio all the monthly Time-Weighted Returns (TWR) over the specified comparison period are calculated.
+For example, if the comparison period is 5 years, there are 60 monthly returns calculated.
 The Sharpe Ratio is calculated using the formula:

-where r represents the simple monthly returns of the investment, and f represents a monthly risk-free return.
+where r represents the monthly returns, and f represents a monthly risk-free return.
 When calculating returns your current interpolation range preferences are used.
-If sufficient pricing data is not available the Sharpe Ratio will not be reported.
+If sufficient pricing data is not available the Sharpe Ratio of investments will not be reported.

 Advanced: